aboutcode-org/scancode-toolkit/docs/source/cli-reference/scan-options-pre.rst

 What is a Facet?
 ----------------

-    A facet is essentially file purpose classification label.
+    A facet is essentially a file purpose classification label.
     It is defined as follows (by ClearlyDefined):

     A facet of a component is a subset of the files related to the component.
 It's really just a